barrettotte/barrettotte.github.io/content/about.md

 - Create and publish a small game to Steam
 - Design and build a homebrew CPU with a basic operating system and more
 - M.S. in Computer Science
-- Complete "Magnum opus" project - *From Stones to Qubits*
+- Complete *From Stones to Qubits*

 ## Self-Study